dylanpieper/chatalot/README.md

 ### Results Methods

-- `texts()`: Returns response texts in the same format as the input prompts (i.e., a character vector if prompts were provided as a vector, or a list if prompts were provided as a list).
+-   `texts()`: Returns response texts in the same format as the input prompts (i.e., a character vector if prompts were provided as a vector, or a list if prompts were provided as a list)
-- `chats()`: Returns a list of chat objects.
+-   `chats()`: Returns a list of chat objects
-- `progress()`: Returns processing statistics.
+-   `progress()`: Returns processing statistics
-- `structured_data()`: Returns extracted structured data (if a type_spec is provided).
+-   `structured_data()`: Returns extracted structured data (if a type_spec is provided)

 ### Todo

--   Add auto-retry if the connection is closed unexpectedly
+-   ✅ Add retries for API or connection errors
 -   ✅ Change `texts()` to return a list or vector matching the input
+-   ✅ Add sound notifications for completion and errors